NitinTiwari1305/NitinTiwari1305/README.md

 Data Scientist
 --------------

-I love to solving maching learning problems.
+I love to solving machine-learning problems.
+This repo contains a few of my small ML projects.
+Their data and content is for demonstration purposes only.

 * 🌍  I'm based in Inida
 * ✉️  You can contact me at [nitintiwari1305@gmail.com](mailto:nitintiwari1305@gmail.com)